aarochuk/vial_take_home/README.md

 - POST /query: This endpoint creates a new query
 - PUT /query/{id}: This endpoint updates the query which has an id of id
 - DELETE /query/{id}: This endpoint deletes the query which has an id of id <br/>
-- Note: API documentation was made with swagger and can be viewed at http://localhost:8080/documentation, please note the backend server needs to be running in order to view the documentation.
+- Note: API documentation was made with swagger and can be viewed at http://localhost:8080/documentation, please note the backend server needs to be running in order to view the documentation, you can start the server and populate the database with the seed data using the first 6 steps in the Running the Project Locally section.

 ### Database
 - There exists the **form data model** with the following fields: